ausmlab/rso_tracking/README.md

 # rso_tracking
-This repo is for rso tracking but currently has only visulaization utils.
-Full codes will be updated after publication.
+This repository contains the official code for the paper, ""

 # 1. Data Preprocessing

 ### 1.1. convert file structure to MoT Style

-- Basic and Advanced dataset has differect path and naming structure.
+- The Basic and Advanced datasets have differect path and naming structures.

 ```python
 # BASIC